bkharbanda/c/CONTRIBUTING.md

-# Contributing
+# I want to contribute too!

-Thanks for taking a moment ot drop by.
+Thanks for taking a moment to drop by.
 There is definetely some terms you should follow when contributing, and here they are:

 ### Bug
 If you noticed an issue in any of the code files (even this file), you can either create an issue, or fix the bug and submit a pull request.